If you’re interested in submitting possible stories and essays to Wisconsin Public Radio’s Wisconsin Life, here’s what you need to know:

 - Edit ruthlessly, as we will do the same!

 - Topics should avoid clichéd or overdone stories about Wisconsin culture.
 Rather, try to take recognizable elements of life in Wisconsin and add your own, original insight or spin.
-For example, rather than discuss a Packer tailgate party, consider a story about how the Packers’ season helped your father through a winter of unemployment.
+For example, rather than discuss a Packers tailgate party, consider a story about how the Packers’ season helped your father through a winter of unemployment.
 Instead of describing a walk in the woods, talk about how the experience had a profound impact on you or reminded you of an important moment in your life.